milmazz/milmazz.github.io/_posts/2018-11-23-elixir-mime-library-review.md

 defp downcase(<<>>, acc), do: acc
 ```

-And that's it!, at least with these functions, the MIME library cover the main
+That's it!, at least with these functions, the MIME library cover the main
 features.

-But wait, there is more, do you remember that at the beginning I mentioned the
+But wait, there is more, do you remember that at the beginning I
-following:
+mentioned the following:

 > One of the goals, maybe the main one, of this library is to be provide a
 > _performant lookup_ of the MIME database at runtime, that's why new MIME types
 > can only be added at compile-time via configuration, but we'll talk about
-> this option later...
+> this option later…

 So, this means that we can add a MIME type like `application/wasm` for the
 extension: `wasm`, which have been added to the [provisional standard media